 Free independent advice

 You do not need a paid representative such as a solicitor or claims management company to apply for compensation.
-Free independent advice may be available from your local Citizens Advice service, a law centre or from a welfare rights organisation.
-If you belong to a trade union, they may also be able to help.
+Free independent advice may be available from local support or other charitable organisations.
+You can check what is available in your local area by visiting the Victims’ Information Service website.
+If you belong to a trade union, they may be able to help.

 If you choose paid representation we cannot meet the cost of this, and you will have to pay these costs yourself.
 Where someone is representing you on a ‘no-win no-fee’ basis this usually means that they will keep a share of your payment to cover their fees.
 You may wish to check how much of your payment will go to your representative before you agree to paid representation.